 Namaste [I salute the god in you which is also in me], I bow down my head as respect towards my guest.
-This is the warmest way of the welcoming in Nepalese tradition, as we believe guests’ carries the image of God and Goddesses.
+This is the warmest way of welcoming in Nepalese tradition, as we believe guests’ carries the image of God and Goddesses.

 In terms of Elevation, the lowland of Nepal starts from 60m (south) above the sea level rising up to 8848(Mt.
 Everest).
-One-third of the total length of the Himalayas lies inside Nepal’s borders and the country claims 10 of the world’s 14 tallest mountain in the world.
+One-third of the total length of the Himalayas lies inside Nepal’s borders and the country claims 10 of the world’s 14 tallest mountains in the world.

-It’s a country where 125 different ethnic groups of people reside speaking 123 different languages, making a unique country to visit to know about its culture and tradition.
-In spite of all these difference, people of Nepal live peacefully making Nepal one of the peaceful countries to visit, makes Nepal truly a Never (N) Ending (E) Peace (P) And (A) Love (L) country (NEPAL).
+It’s a country where 125 different ethnic groups of people reside speaking 123 different languages, making it a unique country to visit to know about its culture and tradition.
+In spite of all these differences, the people of Nepal live peacefully making Nepal one of the peaceful countries to visit, makes Nepal truly a Never (N) Ending (E) Peace (P) And (A) Love (L) country (NEPAL).